 - She was the 1st deaf actress to appear on Doctor Who.

-– She is a founding member of The Deaf & Hearing Ensemble (A group of deaf and hearing actors, directors, theatre makers, writers, artists, musicians and dancers who come together to tell each other stories.
+- The actress is a founding member of The Deaf & Hearing Ensemble (A group of deaf and hearing actors, directors, theatre makers, writers, artists, musicians and dancers who come together to tell each other stories.
 Their work is a mix of BSL, spoken English, projection, movement, mime, music and soundscapes).

 She acts without use of her hearing aid, using visual cues to keep her in the zone.